tradingview/lightweight-charts/tests/README.md

 ### Interactions

-The interactions tests check whether the library is correctly handling user interaction on the chart.
+The interactions tests check whether the library is correctly handling user interactions on the chart.
 Interactions include: mouse scrolling, mouse dragging, and touches.

 #### Running the Interactions tests